dmc-au/twin-spirals/README.md

 INFO 2022-07-12 13:16:32,066 - ep:  300 loss: 0.0158 acc: 60.00
 ...
 ```
-After several thousand epochs, the training accuracy will reach 100%, and 3 images will be created in the `images` folder.
+After around 4000 epochs, the training accuracy will reach 100%, and 3 images will be created in the `images` folder.
 These images show iteratively how each node in each hidden layer divides up the input space to assist classification.

 Hidden layer 1 activations: